Anatomy of human joints

 1. Raised food and water bowls Cats raised food and water bowls

 Caring for an older cat means making sure they’re eating and drinking enough.
 Raised food and water bowls allow your cat to do so at a comfortable level.
-This is especially important if your cat has achy and stiff joints, as your cat may struggle to bend down to eat or drink.
+This is especially important if your cat has occasional stiff joints, as your cat may struggle to bend down to eat or drink.

 Raised food and water bowls aren’t just for elderly cats, though.
 Many cats suffer from whisker fatigue – which is essentially just overly sensitive whiskers.
 When their bowl is too low, your cat’s whiskers are more likely to press against the edges.